You’re Not ADD (Part 5): Want some Prozac?

 One adult woman with ADHD tells her story of trying to find the right diagnosis, and fighting off offers of Prozac and anxiety meds along the way.

-On my health plan, they have a process by which people are diagnosed with ADHD.
+On my health plan, they have a process by which people are diagnosed with attention deficit disorder (ADHD or ADD).
 First, you go to the 2-hour talk on Adult Attention Issues, where they pass out a test.
 Then you wait three weeks and they send you a letter.
 Yes, you have it.
 No, you don’t.
 It’s like getting accepted into college… or not.
 If you do, you get some meds and 4 appointments with a therapist who may or may not know anything about ADHD in adult women.

 If, because they have awesome services in the Pediatrics department, you ask your child’s psychiatrist something like, “I think he’s this way because of me,” they won’t really talk to you; they’ll say to go stand in line in the Adult department.
 (If you cry, because you don’t understand and are desperate to ask questions like “is it because I was a terrible mother and could never teach him how to floss every night because I can’t remember to myself?”
 Well, they’ll close the door extra-fast.)
 So, you just keep worrying and having all these questions that no one will answer until you do all your listening first.